MultimodalUniverse/MultimodalUniverse/scripts/kepler/README.md

     <br>
     **KID** - the kepler identifier number
     <br>
-    **data_file_path** - a list of paths for a specific sample. becasue Kepler is divided into quarters, this might be a list of different quarter files. if the          fits files are a concatenations of all quarters, this should be a list with one element.
+    **data_file_path** - a list of paths for a specific sample. becasue Kepler is divided into quarters, this might be a list of different file paths, one for each quarter. if your data is not seperated into quarters (or all the quarters have been conatenated into one file), this should be a list with one element - the path of the single file.
     <br>
-    **qs** - a list with the specific quarters used in this sample.
-This argument is currently not being used in the data processing and can be an empty list if          the this information is missing

 ### Documentation

 - Kepler Data: https://archive.stsci.edu/missions-and-data/kepler